pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

   * If you then hover over the double chevrons next to the **Link/unlink** toggle, the menu will drop down further.
 Here you can lower the opacity of the mask by changing the number next to **sample-t2-mask**.
 I usually like **0.6**.

-  * You’ll notice that next to the opacity control on the right is the **Toggle between showing label map volume with regions outlined or filled**.
+  * you'll notice that next to the opacity control on the right is the **Toggle between showing label map volume with regions outlined or filled**.
 As it sounds like this toggles whether you see the whole mask or just the outline and this can sometimes be useful.

   * Two rows below the outline toggle is the **Interpolate background** toggle and it is often easiest to use the pixelated option, although both are useful in some situations.

-  * There are also a number of things that can be done using the keyboard, but in order for these to work you have to click on of the viewing windows after you’ve selected the paint tool.
+  * There are also a number of things that can be done using the keyboard, but in order for these to work you have to click on of the viewing windows after you've selected the paint tool.

     * Pressing the `g` key will toggle whether or not the mask is shown
     * Pressing the `3` key toggles whether you are applying or getting rid of mask.
 Which setting you are on is shown on the left by the colored bar under **PaintEffect**
     * Pressing Shift and scrolling with the mouse scroll wheel. will make the brush larger and smaller
     * Pressing the `z` key will undo the last edit you made, and the `y` key will redo the last edit you made.
-    * Pressing the `+` and `–` keys will make the brush larger and smaller
+    * Pressing the `+` and `-` keys will make the brush larger and smaller

 When masking, make sure that you go through every slice on all three viewing windows.
 It is typical to start with the axial view (red) and go through at least twice.
-For the inferior part of the brain, we don’t begin the mast until you can see the cerebellum.
-We don’t include the eyes or optic nerves as brain, and there are a bunch of structures you will see that look like they might be brain but are not, but you will learn to recognize these as you go.
+For the inferior part of the brain, we don't begin the mast until you can see the cerebellum.
+We don't include the eyes or optic nerves as brain, and there are a bunch of structures you will see that look like they might be brain but are not, but you will learn to recognize these as you go.
 Be sure to ask if you are unsure to start.
 Make sure before you are done that there are no single-voxel islands.
 The final mask should look something like this:

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/t2mask.png" width="80%">